GNUtrition

 Mailing lists

-GNUtrition has four mailing lists.
+GNUtrition has the following public mailing lists:

 Getting involved

 Development of GNUtrition, and GNU in general, is a volunteer effort, and you can contribute.
 For information, please read How to help GNU.
 If you'd like to get involved, it's a good idea to join the discussion mailing list (see above).
+You may also check the tasks list.

 Development